ice tower review

 Analysis

-ICE Tower delivers on its promises, and seems to be much better to all the other solutions we generally use to keep your Raspberry Pi cold
+ICE Tower delivers on its promises and seems to be much better than all the other solutions we generally use to keep your Raspberry Pi cold.

-You can note that the graph is starting at 25 °C whereas the other are more around 40 °C when idle.
-So the idle temperature is really low with this system.
+You can note that the graph starts at 25 °C whereas the others are around 40 °C when idle.
+So the idle temperature is low with this system.

-And I can also tell you that the temperature will quickly decrease to something around 30 °C after the heavy load period
+I can also tell you that the temperature will quickly decrease to something around 30 °C after the heavy load period.

 All cases comparative